I'm going to quote myself.

 Heat 2 tbsp of olive oil in a capacious skillet over medium-high heat.
 When the oil is hot, but not smoking, add the guanciale and sizzle for about 10 minutes over a low flame, until the fat is translucent, crisp and barely browned.
 Remove skillet from the stove and keep aside.

-Bring a gallon of cold salted water to a rolling boil.
+Bring a gallon of cold water to a rolling boil, adding a fistful of salt when the surface of the water begins to tremble.
 Cook the pasta until it is al dente, reserving 2 cups of starchy cooking water.

 Drain the pasta, and immediately toss it into the skillet with the guanciale and its drippings, to coat well.
-Only about a minute.
+Only for 15 seconds, work quickly.
 Empty the slippery pasta and guanciale into the bowl with the eggy mixture, and blend vigorously using your fork.
 Do this with quick, firm movements.
-You don’t want the egg to set with the heat of the pasta, cooking it into a disastrous frittata, rather evenly coat it.
+You don't want the egg to set with the heat of the pasta, cooking into a disastrous frittata, rather evenly coat it.
 Add a slug of starchy cooking water (about 1/4 cup) and keep blending the silky delight.
 Taste and add more salty Pecorino and ground black pepper, if necessary.

-Divvy up in deep dishes and prepare for bliss.
+Divvy up in deep dishes and prepare for loud moaning.